How To Install Mods In Minecraft (2026)

 After choosing your mod loader, you'll want to download the tool from the mod loader's website.
 Websites for popular mod loaders are linked above.

-Where To Download Mods
+Where to Download Mods

-NOTE - We recommend reading the mod's description along with the user comments before downloading mods to ensure it's safe and you haven't missed any additional steps or dependencies.
+WARNING: We recommend reading the mod's description along with the user comments before downloading mods to ensure it's safe and you haven't missed any additional steps or dependencies.

 Downloading & Installing Mods